FAQs

 If my dog digs around these will it injure his paws?

 No, it will not.
-The anchors and barriers go into the ground ” to “ inches so their sharp edges are quite out of reach of precious paws and noses.
+The anchors and barriers go into the ground a full 12 inches so their sharp edges are quite out of reach of precious paws and noses.

 What kind of tools do I need to install these?